Excel-DNA/Samples/LimitedConcurrencyAsync/README.md

 There are two versions of the Sleep function:
 ** Sleep - different calls to Sleep with the same timeout parameter will be combined and run as the same Task.
-** SleepPerCell - calls from different cells will create separate Task, making the concurrency behaviour easier to see.
+** SleepPerCaller - calls from different cells will create separate Task, making the concurrency behaviour easier to see.

 * AsyncTaskUtil.cs